Vyral/willie-miranda-recruiting/_posts/2023-02-16-how-can-you-be-the-best-agent-possible-in-2023.md

 **You can listen to my full explanation in the video above or skip to each topic using the timestamps provided:**

-0:00 — Introduction

-1:11 — Applying coach Saban’s concept to real estate

-1:48 — How to strive for excellence in real estate

-2:36 — Training and coaching are critical

-3:58 — We have a free blueprint masterclass every week

-5:24 — Wrapping things up

-If you have questions about this topic or anything else, please call or email me.
+If you have any questions about this topic or anything else, please call or text met at 518-376-1073 or email me at&nbsp;[wmiranda@mrgteam.com](mailto:wmiranda@mrgteam.com){: target="_blank"}.
 I am always willing to help!

 {% include full-post-cta.html %}